chucey/TrAISformer/README.md

 We used three clustering methods in this project for Behavior Detection: K-Means, GMM, and AHC.
-The notebooks below contain the training/fitting code used to generate centroids: K means and GMM.ipynb, GMM and AHC.ipynb Instead of re-running those notebooks every time, we saved the final centroids from all three methods into: Centroids.xlsx — contains the centroids for all 3 clustering methods
+The notebooks contain the training/fitting code used to generate centroids: K means and GMM.ipynb, GMM and AHC.
-To generate behavior labels for trajectories, Make sure you have:
+Instead of re-running those notebooks every time, we saved the final centroids from all three methods into: Centroids.xlsx.
+This file contains the centroids for all 3 clustering methods and to generate behavior labels for trajectories, Make sure you have:
 Centroids.xlsx
-traj_list.pkl (input trajectories file) and Run:Final Function.ipynb
+traj_list.pkl (input trajectories file) and finally Run:Final Function.ipynb.
-Final Function.ipynb reads the centroids from Centroids.xlsx, loads the input trajectories from traj_list.pkl, and outputs the final behavior labels.
+This reads the centroids from Centroids.xlsx, loads the input trajectories from traj_list.pkl, and outputs the final behavior labels.

 ### License